A Decision Procedure for a Theory of Finite Sets with Finite Integer Intervals

 In this paper we show how $\LCARD$ and $\SATCARD$ can be extended with set terms of the form $[k,m]$ where either of the limits can be integer linear terms including unbounded variables---making $[k,m]$ a finite set.
 The extensions are noted $\LINT$ and $\SATINT$, and $\SATINT$ is proved to be a decision procedure for $\LINT$ formulas.
-One of the two key ideas behind this extension is the application of the following identity true of any set $A$ and any non-empty integer interval $[k,m]$ (see the proof in \ref{app:proofs}):
+One of the two key ideas behind this extension is the application of the following identity true of any set $A$ and any non-empty integer interval\footnote{Note that $[k,m]$ is not empty only when $k \leq m$.} $[k,m]$ (see the proof in Appendix \ref{app:proofs}):

 By means of this identity, \eqref{eq:mot} can be rewritten as follows\footnote{The case $m < k$ is not considered as it adds nothing to the understanding of the problem.}:

 where $N$ is a fresh variable.
 In this way \eqref{eq:mot-int} can be divided into a $\LCARD$ formula